-Tepper School faculty focus communications coursework on the modeling of cognition in ill-structured management tasks including strategic planning, management consulting, negotiation and document design.
-Additionally, communications studies will include management communications, professional writing and presentations, English as a second language in business communications, and multimedia and document design.Importantly, this concentration also addresses the development and implementation of executive problem-solving skills in communications, cross-team collaboration, team building and corporate communication strategies.
+Tepper School faculty focus communications coursework on the modeling of cognition in ill-structured management tasks including strategic planning, management consulting, negotiation and business acting.Importantly, this concentration also addresses the development and implementation of executive problem-solving skills in communications, cross-team collaboration, team building and corporate communication strategies.

 The revolution that the we created in management science was, in part, spurred by the school’s leadership in the international economics arena.
 Answering the question of “Why markets?,” the program’s unprecedented research along with faculty Nobel laureates have reshaped public policy as well as deepened the debate surrounding societal and economic dynamics.

-Students will be prepared in their studies of capitalism, legal economic implications upon business and society as well as numerous courses in monetary, macro and global economics.
+Students will be prepared in their studies of capitalism, risk analysis and management as well as numerous courses in monetary, macro and global economics.

 Recognized as one of the first business schools to focus on entrepreneurship as a distinct arena of management study (in 1972), the entrepreneurship program has consistently been ranked as one of the top in the country.